andloh/blog.loholt.io/content/posts/sops/index.md

 With this configuration in place, flux will decrypt and deploy your secret to your targeted Kubernetes cluster.
 To verify, make sure your `Kustomization` has synced and take a look at your secret inside Kubernetes

-## Decrypt your secret on the fly for debugging
+## Decrypt and edit your secret on the fly for debugging

 This is one of the main reasons i like `sops` better than `Sealed Secrets`.
 You can decrypt yor secret locally with just doing: